RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #785

+In order to properly handle scope determination, I need to be able to grab the `git diff` so I know what is changing in the files.
+But this needs to be adjusted based on the "predicted" commit... the chosen `filesToCommit` will determine this "new" predicted commit.
+So that will be a fun little experiment.

 ## #784

 Did some research into the best way to go about setting up a plugin system and I